 Hey, I’ve seen many spectacular sights while at these star parties, including Comet Hale-Bopp in April 1997.
 It resembled a gigantic light bulb hanging in the sky!
 Anyway, I’ve seen a lot up there over the years and would like to share with you something really unusual that I saw during the summer of 2001.
 The following is a short story based on this event.
 Don’t worry, it’s not very long!
 Please read UFO at the Big 33:

 Ed hoped for a good night of stargazing, but his wife Wilma seemed bent on initiating the Big Bang.

 The astronomy club arranged star parties throughout the summer months on the Saturday night nearest the new moon (or no moon).
 The location was Blue Canyon Airport, near the town of Emigrant Gap, about a mile in elevation in the pine forests of the Sierra Nevada in California.

 The middle-aged couple, married for 25 years, attracted little attention as they climbed from the cab of the truck.
 Ed waved at two of his fellow male astronomers, while Wilma kept to herself, as usual.
 Like most people well into their forties, Ed and Wilma carried a few extra pounds, though they appeared reasonably fit.
 Ed had recently grown a gray-flecked goatee.
-As for Wilma, a natural brunette, she had dyed her hair blonde.
-She had also given up cigarette smoking - at least as far as her husband could tell.
+Wilma, a natural brunette, had dyed her hair blonde.
+She had also given up cigarette smoking—at least as far as her husband could tell.

 Ed began unloading his 11-inch Celestron, a top-of-the-line reflector telescope costing thousands of dollars.